ItsExtra/ArchiveTransYahoo/JoiningGroups.md

 > All Y Groups to be deleted Dec 14,19.
 All will be lost forever.
 Am working to preserve our trans history from groups.
 Plz email.
 May not be possible to join after Oct28.
 So plz approve me ASAP.

 - https://groups.yahoo.com/neo/groups/TheDecidingLine/info
+  - They sent me a membership survey which I have answered and returned (10/19/19)
 - https://groups.yahoo.com/neo/groups/ftmphalloplastyinfo/info
 - https://it.groups.yahoo.com/neo/groups/ftMItalia/info